taurus-org/taurus/doc/source/users/ui/plot.rst

     - The date can be written in various formats.
 ISO format is recommended (e.g. "1917-10-25"), although others like, e.g. "25/10/1917" are also accepted.
-    - The time is given in 24 hours format (e.g. "21:45") and may include (e.g. "21:45:01") secondshours:minutes , if given, may optionally
+    - The time is given in 24 hours format (e.g. "21:45") and may optionnaly include seconds if given (e.g. "21:45:01")
-      include seconds: e.g.,  is
     - Date is mandatory while time is optional.
 If time is given, it must be separated from the date with a single space (e.g. "1917-10-25 21:45:01")